VictoriaArda/codeQuiz/README.md

 ## After countdown finish after 3 second , the user is presented with a question with 4 multiple choice answers to choose from.

-## Choosing a correct answer adds five seconds to the game timer.
-Choosing an incorrect answer deducts fifteen seconds from the game timer.

 ## Each game allows for 150 seconds of play.
 The game is over when the user answers all ten questions or the timer runs out.